goodbomb/angular-gulp-browserify-starter/README.md

 moduleName.html
 moduleName.less
 moduleNameController.js
-moduleNamedirective.js
+moduleNameDirective.js
 moduleName-init.js
 ```

 2) Change the file contents accordingly.
 Follow the ```app/modules/home``` files as reference.
-Make sure to rename all of the names in the code.
+Make sure to change the naming convention in each file.

 3) Add a new state to the ```app/appRoutes.js``` file like so: